IPv6 Router Advertisements¶

 There are a few clients that do not have support for DHCPv6.
 Some clients only support Stateless Address Autoconfiguration, or SLAAC for short.
 There is no way for the firewall to have direct knowledge of a list of hosts on the segment using SLAAC addresses, so for some environments it is much less desirable because of the lack of control and reporting of addresses.
 Consider address tracking and operating system support requirements when deciding how to allocate IPv6 addresses to clients on the network.

-Many operating systems such as Windows, OS X, FreeBSD, Linux, and their cousins contain DHCPv6 clients that are capable of obtaining addresses as expected via DHCPv6.
+Many operating systems such as Windows, macOS, FreeBSD, Linux, and their cousins contain DHCPv6 clients that are capable of obtaining addresses as expected via DHCPv6.
 Some lightweight or mobile operating systems such as Android do not contain a DHCPv6 client and will only function on a local segment with IPv6 using SLAAC.

-Router Advertisements (Or: “Where is the DHCPv6 gateway option”)¶
+Router Advertisements (Or: “Where is the DHCPv6 gateway option?”)¶

-In IPv6, a router is located through Router Advertisement (RA) messages sent from routers instead of by DHCP; IPv6-enabled routers that support dynamic address assignment are expected to announce themselves on the network to all clients.
+In IPv6, hosts locate a router through Router Advertisement (RA) messages sent from routers instead of by DHCP; IPv6-enabled routers that support dynamic address assignment are expected to announce themselves on the network to all clients.
 As such, DHCPv6 does not include any gateway information.
 So clients can obtain their addresses from DHCPv6 or SLAAC, but unless they are statically configured, they always locate their next hop by using RA packets sent from available gateways.

 To enable the RA service:

-Navigate to Services > DHCPv6 Server/RA
+Navigate to Services > Router Advertisement

 Click the interface tab for the interface being configured